codacy/docs/docs/getting-started/supported-languages-and-tools.md

 <sup><span id="swiftlint-complexity">5</span></sup>: Supports [reporting warnings or errors](https://realm.github.io/SwiftLint/cyclomatic_complexity.html) on functions above specific complexity thresholds.
 Enable the rule **Cyclomatic Complexity** on the [Code patterns page](../repositories-configure/configuring-code-patterns.md), or use a [configuration file](https://realm.github.io/SwiftLint/index.html#configuration) to customize the thresholds.
 <sup><span id="suggest-fixes">🔧</span></sup>: Supports [suggesting fixes](../repositories-configure/integrations/github-integration.md#suggest-fixes) for identified issues.

-## Codacy plugin tools
+## Codacy wrappers for supported tools

-Codacy uses a system of plugin tools to extend the scope of analyses on your repositories, allowing support for new languages and tools.
+Codacy adds support for new languages and tools by using ["wrapper" Docker images for running each tool](https://github.com/codacy/codacy-example-tool).

-The Codacy GitHub repositories list the version and extra plugins supported by each plugin tool.
-You can also submit GitHub issues on these repositories.
+The following table lists the Codacy GitHub repositories corresponding to each supported tool.
+Use these repositories to check the version and extra plugins supported by each tool, or to submit GitHub issues related to each tool.

 <table>
 <thead>